Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Exact calculation of a basic time integral in the long-time limit

 and

-Obviously, formulas (C17-C19) are exact, they give the expressions (11,12) from the main text and represent main "building blocks", carrying voltage- and temperature-dependent "steady-flow" (i.e. equilibrium) Luttinger liquid effects in our model.
+Obviously, formulas (C17-C19) are exact, they give the expressions (37,38) from the main text and represent main "building blocks", carrying voltage- and temperature-dependent "steady-flow" (i.e. steady state-equilibrated) Luttinger liquid effects in our model.